Generating hydroelectricity at 11 locations

 We operate 11 hydro stations on five rivers with power production capacity ranging from a little more than 1 megawatt at Prairie River in Itasca County to 72 megawatts at Thomson in Carlton County.
 The hydro stations are spread out among three main river systems in central and northern Minnesota:

 Northern Hydro includes Prairie River north of Grand Rapids and Winton near Ely on the Kawishiwi River, which drains north into the Rainy River and eventually into Hudson Bay.
+The Grand Rapids hydro station on the Mississippi River in Grand Rapids operates separately from the other hydro stations.
+It’s located at the Blandin paper mill and its two hydro units generate about 2 megawatts of power to supplement the paper plant’s electrical needs.

 Western Hydro is in central Minnesota in the area of Brainerd and Little Falls along the Mississippi River.
 It includes the Little Falls, Blanchard, Pillager and Sylvan hydro stations.